esBeee/slate/source/includes/_registrations.md

-token | The first valid access-token. client_id | The newly created client-id. uid | The user's *uid*. expiry | Some information about when the token will be invalid. account_confirmation_success | Is always *true* in this case. config | Usually set to *default*
+token | The first valid access-token. client_id | The newly created client-id. uid | The user's *uid*. expiry | The date at which the current session will expire. account_confirmation_success | Is always *true* in this case. config | Usually set to *default*